 The emotional brain doesn't really see the difference between 'real' and 'fake'.
 The moment you imagine something, you could compare it to a TV, but within yourself.
 You look at the film that is going on in your head.

 And that film in your head can be anything if you use your imagination, as we mentioned in the previous exercise.
 It gives you the opportunity to imagine things that wouldn't be possible in real life, but that can help you move forward.
 Because pain also arises in the 'emotional brain'.

-By using your imagination, you can get more control over the alarm center in your emotional brain after practicing for a while.
+By using your imagination, you can get more control over the alarm centre in your emotional brain after practising for a while.
 This makes it easier for you to find peace and control in difficult periods - which in turn has a positive effect on your pain.Visualizing and pain: Theory